allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 You can archive models so the models table doesn't get too cluttered.
 Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived models.
-From the archive, you can restore models and remove them from the archive.
+From the archive, you can restore models to remove them from the archive, and permanently delete models.

 ![Models table](../img/webapp_models_01.png)